stracquadaniolab/pygna/docs/quickstart.rst

 https://github.com/stracquadaniolab/pygna/packages

 By downloading the docker image named "Pygna", you will download a virtual machine with the latest version of pygna and its requirements.
+First download and install the docker environment.
+Then run it either by command line or by opening the application.
 We have setup the docker image in order to let you use it "out of the box" as stand-alone app, so just by running the following line:

 .. code-block:: bash